austinonrails/aor_meetings_blog/_posts/2015-04-15-meeting_tuesday_april_28_2015_79pm_630_open.md

 Please join us for the April Edition of Austin on Rails.
 Your Rails conductor this month is Damon Clinkscales.

-## Using React.js with Rails - Shah
+## Using React.js with Rails - Shahriar Sikder

 Shah will be talking about React, a new JavaScript library from Facebook, and how you can use it with Rails.
 React.js is a library for building user interfaces, and allows you to take care of the view layer in your Rails app in a more elegant way.
 We will be going through some slides as well as some live coding, so bring your laptops!